MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/ifs/buffer-handling.md

 - bug check WDK file systems
 - address validation WDK file systems
 - fast I/O WDK file systems
-ms.date: 04/20/2017
+ms.date: 11/04/2024
 ---

 # Buffer Handling

-## <span id="ddk_buffer_handling_if"></span><span id="DDK_BUFFER_HANDLING_IF"></span>

-Perhaps the most common error within any driver relates to buffer handling where buffers are invalid or too small.
-These errors can allow buffer overflows or cause system crashes, which constitute security compromises for the system.
+One of the most common errors within any driver relates to buffer handling, where buffers are invalid or too small.
+These errors can allow buffer overflows or cause system crashes, which can compromise system security.
+This article discusses some of the common problems with buffer handling and how to avoid them.
+It also identifies WDK sample code that demonstrates proper buffer handling techniques.

+## Buffer types and invalid addresses

-From the perspective of a driver, buffers come in one of two varieties:
+From a driver's perspective, buffers come in one of two varieties:

--   Paged buffers, which may or may not be resident in memory.
+* Paged buffers, which might or might not be resident in memory.

--   Non-paged buffers, which must be resident in memory.
+* Nonpaged buffers, which must be resident in memory.

-Of course, an invalid address is neither paged nor nonpaged, but as the operating system begins to work toward resolving the page fault such a buffer causes, it will isolate the invalid address into one of the "standard" address ranges (paged kernel addresses, non-paged kernel addresses, or user addresses) and raise the appropriate type of error.
-Buffer errors are always handled either by a bug check (PAGE\_FAULT\_IN\_NONPAGED\_AREA, for example) or by an exception (STATUS\_ACCESS\_VIOLATION, for example).
-In the case of a bug check, the system will halt operation.
-In the case of an exception, the stack-based exception handlers will be invoked, and if none of them handle the exception, then a bug check will be invoked.
+An invalid memory address isn't paged nor nonpaged.
+As the operating system works to resolve a page fault caused by incorrect buffer handling, it takes the following steps:

+* It isolates the invalid address into one of the "standard" address ranges (paged kernel addresses, nonpaged kernel addresses, or user addresses).

+* It raises the appropriate type of error.
+The system always handles buffer errors either by a bug check such as PAGE_FAULT_IN_NONPAGED_AREA, or by an exception such as STATUS_ACCESS_VIOLATION.
+If the error is a bug check, the system will halt operation.
+In the case of an exception, the system invokes stack-based exception handlers.
+If none of exception handlers handle the exception, the system invokes a bug check.

-Regardless, any access path that may be called by an application program that causes the driver to lead to a bug check is a security violation within the driver.
-This allows an application to cause denial-of-service attacks to the entire system.
+Regardless, any access path that an application program can call that causes the driver to lead to a bug check is a security violation within the driver.
+Such a violation allows an application to cause denial-of-service attacks to the entire system.

+## Common assumptions and mistakes

 One of the most common problems in this area is that driver writers assume too much about the operating environment.
-This could include:
+Some common assumptions and mistakes include:

--   Checking that the high bit is set in the address.
-This does not work on x86-based computers where the system is using Four Gigabyte Tuning (4GT) by setting the /3GB option in the Boot.ini file.
-In that case, user-mode addresses set the high bit for the third gigabyte (GB) of the address space.
+* A driver simply checking whether the high bit is set in the address.
+Relying on a fixed bit pattern to determine address type doesn't work on all systems or scenarios.
+For example, this check doesn't work on x86-based computers when the system is using [Four Gigabyte Tuning](/windows/win32/memory/4-gigabyte-tuning) (4GT).
+When 4GT is being used, user-mode addresses set the high bit for the third gigabyte of the address space.

--   Using [**ProbeForRead**](/windows-hardware/drivers/ddi/wdm/nf-wdm-probeforread) and [**ProbeForWrite**](/windows-hardware/drivers/ddi/wdm/nf-wdm-probeforwrite) to validate the address.
-While this will ensure that the address is a valid user-mode address at the time of the probe, there is nothing that requires it to remain valid after the probe operation.
-Thus, this technique introduces a subtle race condition that can lead to periodic irreproducible crashes. **ProbeForRead** and **ProbeForWrite** calls are necessary for a different reason: to validate whether the address is a user-mode address and that the length of the buffer is within the user address range.
-If the probe is omitted, users can pass in valid kernel-mode addresses, which will not be caught by a \_\_try and \_\_except block (structured exception handling) and will open up a large security hole.
-So **ProbeForRead** and **ProbeForWrite** calls are necessary to ensure alignment and that the user-mode address, plus the length, is within the user address range.
-However, a \_\_try and \_\_except block is needed to guard against access.
+* A driver solely using [**ProbeForRead**](/windows-hardware/drivers/ddi/wdm/nf-wdm-probeforread) and [**ProbeForWrite**](/windows-hardware/drivers/ddi/wdm/nf-wdm-probeforwrite) to validate the address.
+These calls ensure that the address is a valid user-mode address at the time of the probe.
+However, there are no guarantees that this address will remain valid after the probe operation.
+Thus, this technique introduces a subtle race condition that can lead to periodic irreproducible crashes.

+  **ProbeForRead** and **ProbeForWrite** calls are still necessary.
+If a driver omits the probe, users can pass in valid kernel-mode addresses that a ```__try``` and ```__except``` block (structured exception handling) won't catch and thus open up a large security hole.

+  The bottom line is that both probing and structured exception handling are necessary:

+  * Probing validates that the address is a user-mode address and that the length of the buffer is within the user address range.

+  * A ```__try/__except``` block guards against access.

   Note that [**ProbeForRead**](/windows-hardware/drivers/ddi/wdm/nf-wdm-probeforread) only validates that the address and length fall within the possible user-mode address range (slightly under 2 GB for a system without 4GT, for example), not whether the memory address is valid.
-In contrast, [**ProbeForWrite**](/windows-hardware/drivers/ddi/wdm/nf-wdm-probeforwrite) will try to access the first byte in each page of the length specified to verify that these are valid memory addresses.
+In contrast, [**ProbeForWrite**](/windows-hardware/drivers/ddi/wdm/nf-wdm-probeforwrite) tries to access the first byte in each page of the length specified to verify that these bytes are valid memory addresses.

--   Relying on memory manager functions ([**MmIsAddressValid**](/windows-hardware/drivers/ddi/ntddk/nf-ntddk-mmisaddressvalid), for example) to ensure that the address is valid.
-As with the probe functions, this introduces a race condition that can lead to irreproducible crashes.
+* A driver relying on memory manager functions such as [**MmIsAddressValid**](/windows-hardware/drivers/ddi/ntddk/nf-ntddk-mmisaddressvalid) to ensure that the address is valid.
+As described for the probe functions, this situation introduces a race condition that can lead to irreproducible crashes.

--   Failing to use structured exception handling.
-The \_\_try and \_\_except functions within the compiler use operating system-level support for exception handling.
-Exceptions at kernel level are thrown back by calling [**ExRaiseStatus**](/windows-hardware/drivers/ddi/wdm/nf-wdm-exraisestatus), or one of the related functions.
-A driver failing to use structured exception handling around any call that may raise an exception will lead to a bug check (typically KMODE\_EXCEPTION\_NOT\_HANDLED).
+* A driver failing to use structured exception handling.
+The ```__try/except``` functions within the compiler use operating system-level support for exception handling.
+Kernel-level exceptions are thrown back to the system through a call to [**ExRaiseStatus**](/windows-hardware/drivers/ddi/wdm/nf-wdm-exraisestatus) or one of the related functions.
+A driver failing to use structured exception handling around any call that might raise an exception will lead to a bug check (typically KMODE_EXCEPTION_NOT_HANDLED).

-    Note that it is mistake to use structured exception handling around code that is not expected to raise errors.
-This will just mask real bugs that would otherwise be found.
-Putting a \_\_try and \_\_except wrapper at the top dispatch level of your routine is not the correct solution to this problem, although it is sometimes the reflex solution tried by driver writers.
+  It's a mistake to use structured exception handling around code that isn't expected to raise errors.
+This usage will just mask real bugs that would otherwise be found.
+Putting a ```__try/__except``` wrapper at the top dispatch level of your routine isn't the correct solution to this problem, although it's sometimes the reflex solution tried by driver writers.

--   Relying upon the contents of user memory remaining stable.
-For example, suppose a driver were to write a value into a user-mode memory location, and then later in the same routine refer to that memory location.
-A malicious application could actively modify that memory and, as a result, cause the driver to crash.
+* A driver assuming that the contents of user memory will remain stable.
+For example, suppose a driver wrote a value into a user-mode memory location, and then later in the same routine referred to that memory location.
+A malicious application could actively modify that memory after the write and, as a result, cause the driver to crash.

-For file systems, these problems are particularly severe because they typically rely upon directly accessing user buffers (the METHOD\_NEITHER transfer method).
+For file systems, these problems are severe because file systems typically rely upon directly accessing user buffers (the METHOD_NEITHER transfer method).
 Such drivers directly manipulate user buffers and thus must incorporate precautionary methods for buffer handling in order to avoid operating system-level crashes.
 Fast I/O always passes raw memory pointers, so drivers need to protect against similar problems if fast I/O is supported.

+## Sample code for buffer handling

-The WDK contains numerous examples of buffer validation in the FASTFAT and CDFS file system sample code, including:
+The WDK contains numerous examples of buffer validation in the [*fastfat*](https://github.com/microsoft/windows-driver-samples/tree/main/filesys/fastfat) and [*CDFS file system driver*](https://github.com/microsoft/Windows-driver-samples/blob/main/filesys/cdfs/README.md) sample code, including:

--   The **FatLockUserBuffer** function in fastfat\\deviosup.c uses [**MmProbeAndLockPages**](/windows-hardware/drivers/ddi/wdm/nf-wdm-mmprobeandlockpages) to lock down the physical pages behind the user buffer and [**MmGetSystemAddressForMdlSafe**](/windows-hardware/drivers/ddi/wdm/nf-wdm-mmgetsystemaddressformdlsafe) in **FatMapUserBuffer** to create a virtual mapping for the pages that are locked down.
+* The **FatLockUserBuffer** function in *fastfat\\deviosup.c* uses [**MmProbeAndLockPages**](/windows-hardware/drivers/ddi/wdm/nf-wdm-mmprobeandlockpages) to lock down the physical pages behind the user buffer and [**MmGetSystemAddressForMdlSafe**](/windows-hardware/drivers/ddi/wdm/nf-wdm-mmgetsystemaddressformdlsafe) in **FatMapUserBuffer** to create a virtual mapping for the pages that are locked down.

--   The **FatGetVolumeBitmap** function in fastfat\\fsctl.c uses [**ProbeForRead**](/windows-hardware/drivers/ddi/wdm/nf-wdm-probeforread) and [**ProbeForWrite**](/windows-hardware/drivers/ddi/wdm/nf-wdm-probeforwrite) to validate user buffers in the defragmentation API.
+* The **FatGetVolumeBitmap** function in *fastfat\\fsctl.c* uses [**ProbeForRead**](/windows-hardware/drivers/ddi/wdm/nf-wdm-probeforread) and [**ProbeForWrite**](/windows-hardware/drivers/ddi/wdm/nf-wdm-probeforwrite) to validate user buffers in the defragmentation API.

--   The **CdCommonRead** function in cdfs\\read.c uses \_\_try and \_\_except around code to zero user buffers.
-Note that the sample code in **CdCommonRead** appears to use the try and except keywords.
-In the WDK environment, these keywords in C are defined in terms of the compiler extensions \_\_try and \_\_except.
-Anyone using C++ code must use the native compiler types to handle exceptions properly, as \_\_try is a C++ keyword, but not a C keyword, and will provide a form of C++ exception handling that is not valid for kernel drivers.
+* The **CdCommonRead** function in *cdfs\\read.c* uses ```__try``` and ```__except``` around code to zero user buffers.
+The sample code in **CdCommonRead** appears to use the ```try``` and ```except``` keywords.
+In the WDK environment, these keywords in C are defined in terms of the compiler extensions ```__try``` and ```__except```.
+Anyone using C++ code must use the native compiler types to handle exceptions properly, as ```__try``` is a C++ keyword, but not a C keyword, and will provide a form of C++ exception handling that isn't valid for kernel drivers.